 For Bachelor’s degrees, fees range from 500 to 6,000 EUR every academic year.
 Master’s degrees cost between 1,000 and 8,000 euros every academic year.

 A prominent international high school is also available, with tuition ranging from 20,800 to 23,800 PLN a year (depending on the class) and a 2,000 PLN enrollment fee.
 The tuition rate at another international school in the Polish capital is around 32,000 PLN.

 At colleges, international tuition expenses might go up to US$4,180 per year.

-Throughout your studies, you would need to buy books, review journals, and other study materials which also gets added to your overall cost of living in Poland.
+Throughout your studies, you would need to buy books, review journals, and other study materials which also get added to your overall cost of living in Poland.
 In most instances, these are required, and they can also be obtained from certain universities.
-However, to save money, it is recommended that you purchase them from book stores that sell recycled or used products.
+However, to save money, it is recommended that you purchase them from bookstores that sell recycled or used products.

 Living Costs In Polish Big Cities

-Key Tips to Reduce Overall Living Cost in Poland
+Key Tips to Reduce Cost of Living in Poland